Table of Contents

-These negative experiences and time-consuming activities are all too common in the continuing education field.
-The good news is that you can be relieved of them if your CE, professional development or training program leverages top-of-the-line technology.
+These negative experiences and time-consuming activities are too common in continuing education.
+The good news is that you can be relieved of them if your CE, professional development, or online training program leverages top-of-the-line technology.
 And you don’t have to break the bank to find the right solution.

-First, it’s important that you can turn to an experienced partner that handles all the minute technical details for you.
-But it’s just as vital to your success to invest in a platform that encompasses both the functionality of a modern LMS and the sleek interface and intuitive mechanics of a proper content delivery and management system.
-It’s these kinds of details that are going to set you apart from your competitors and compel your eLearners to return for another session (and refer their colleagues, too!)
+First, it’s vital that you can turn to an experienced partner that handles all the minute technical details for you.
+These details will set you apart from your competitors and compel your eLearners to return for another session and refer their colleagues.
+Still, it’s just as essential to your success to invest in a platform that encompasses both the functionality of a new LMS and the sleek interface and intuitive mechanics of proper content delivery and management system.

 On the hunt for a contemporary Learning Management System?
-The best platforms are built with Continuing Education in mind, and should be designed to meet your organization’s specific needs—from start to finish!
-When it comes to functionality, look for these 10 important factors…
+The best platforms are built with Continuing Education in mind and should be designed to meet your organization’s specific needs—from start to finish!
+When it comes to functionality, look for these ten crucial factors.

 The optimal way to ensure you meet all possible CE requirements—down to the individual state level—is to use a platform that enables the creation of highly configurable certification templates.
 You can then design a template (or have the platform provider do this for you) that aligns with every available credit type you offer.
 Each template will have properties set up for the specific type of educational event you’re running, and of course, these could all be prepared either well in advance or as needed.

-Without question, an effective CE solution should help your organization save hours that are typically spent on arduous administrative tasks.
-For starters, participation tracking and verification processes should be automated (for example, event attendees could be required to submit a code via a pop-up notification box that appears randomly throughout the presentation).
-Plus, your CE solution should boast automated test grading capabilities, where the software itself administers the exam and transfers the results to your eLearners afterwards.
+An effective CE solution should help your organization save hours typically spent on arduous administrative tasks.
+Participation tracking and verification processes should be automated (for example, event attendees could be required to submit a code via a pop-up notification box that appears randomly throughout the presentation).
+Plus, your CE solution should boast automated test grading capabilities, where the software itself administers the exam and transfers the results to your eLearners afterward.

-For your eLearning audience, registration should be a breeze – so don’t require them to download a separate app or plug-in to do so!
+Registration should be a breeze for your eLearning audience, so don’t require them to download a separate app or plug-in!
 External application failures are often the cause of eLearners having problems signing into their programs.
 So it’s best to avoid these unforeseen technical difficulties by keeping the registration and event participation processes under one roof.

 However, not all CE-related activities take place online.
-Your solution should allow you to manage registration, certification and other procedures for live, in-person events, as well.
-What’s more, a great CE platform will automatically take care of delivering your email confirmations and reminders and distributing handouts and other resources.
+Your solution should allow you to manage registration, certification, and other procedures for live, in-person events, as well.
+What’s more, an excellent CE platform will automatically take care of delivering your email confirmations and reminders and distributing handouts and other resources.

-Plain and simple, superior Continuing Education platforms are specifically built to be able to support accrediting bodies of many types.
+Plain and straightforward, superior Continuing Education platforms are specifically built to support accrediting bodies of many types.
 If you aren’t partnering with a provider who can help you in this endeavor, it’s time to move on and find a better solution.

-There’s no question it should be easy for your LMS to deliver a post-event evaluation that gives your learners the opportunity to answer survey questions and submit feedback you can use in order to improve your course content and delivery.
-Like other administrative features, this process should be set up to automatically happen after your event ends.
-Similarly, your platform should be able to generate and deliver an official certificate of completion to end users, as well as allow them to store that information in a personal profile or account.
-Again, the primary point here is that all of these automated processes take place in your all-in-one solution.
-No disparate applications necessary!
+There’s no question it should be easy for your LMS to deliver a post-event evaluation that allows your learners to answer survey questions and submit feedback you can use to improve your course content and delivery.
+Like other administrative features, this process should be set up to happen after your event ends automatically.

 Monetizing your eLearning courses and other virtual events?
 Then you must invest in a CE platform with built-in e-commerce capabilities.
 Not only should you be able to collect funds, but there should also be functionality included that supports sponsorship and advertising models.